-30-year old Standard-bred gelding.
+36-year old Standard-bred gelding.
 He was a racehorse, then a buggy horse for two decades after his racing days were over.
 We saved Buckeye at auction from a meat-buyer.
-He was extremely underweight, but with care, vetting, and twice-a-day feeding (and love) he is now a beautiful, sweet, lovable, happy horse.
-He is too old to be ridden or driven any longer, but Buckeye would make a great companion horse or personal pet.
+He was extremely underweight and in poor health, but with care, vetting, and twice-a-day special feeding (and love) he is now a beautiful, sweet, lovable, happy horse.
+He is too old to be safely ridden or driven any longer, but Buckeye would make a great companion horse or personal pet.
+Buckeye LOVES life and having fun!

 Dollar is patiently waiting for someone to sponsor her care.

-Duncan is a very sweet, lovable approximately.
-20 year old gelding.
-At the bottom of the pecking order.
-Gets along with everyone.
+Duncan is a very sweet, lovable approximately 20 year old gelding at the bottom of the pecking order who gets along with everyone.
 He had a previous injury in his lifetime of his front knee and has arthritis as a result.
 But he makes a wonderful human and horse companion.
-He also is great for beginner lessons at a walk and minimal trotting.
+He also is great for beginner lessons on the ground.
 He wants to please everyone.
 He is an absolute sweetheart.

-Houston is a 16 year old Sorrel Quarter Horse gelding, at 15.1 hands.
+Houston is a 19 year old Chestnut/Sorrel Quarter Horse gelding, at 15.1 hands.
 He was a western ranch horse who was shipped east to auction where we rescued him in April 2017.
 Houston is an excellent, easy-going trail horse.
 He loves attention and his daily grooming.

 Houston would be mighty pleased to have a sponsor!

 Jack is a 16 year old registered Quarter Horse gelding.
-Jack has the perfect conformation of a “show” quarter horse, which is undoubtedly what he was bred for.
+Jack has the perfect conformation of a “conformation show” quarter horse, which is undoubtedly what he was bred for.
 Unfortunately, the breeding that led to that “perfect” conformation also tends to bring on early arthritis.
 Hence, Jack was headed to the kill pen when he was rescued in 2016.
-Thanks to proper treatment and care not to over-use him, Jack can now be described as the “perfect” trail riding horse.
+Thanks to proper treatment and care not to over-use him, Jack can now be described as the “perfect” trail riding horse, especially for kids.

 Lance is waiting for some kind soul to become his sponsor.

-19-year-old Golden Palomino gelding.
-He was terribly abused and beaten before we rescued him last year, and is blind in the left eye due to past mistreatment.
+20 year-old Golden Palomino gelding.
+He was terribly abused and beaten before we rescued him, and is blind in the left eye due to past mistreatment.
 Due to his sad past, he is extremely shy and skittish because he doesn't know who he can trust.
 But once you earn his trust, he only wants to please you.
-Nugget is currently in rehabilitation and for his blindness.
+Nugget is currently in rehabilitation for trust issues and for his blindness.

 Nelly is patiently waiting for a mule-lover to sponsor her care.